Key takeaways

 You may apply:

-• From the UK via the Spanish Consulate
+- From the UK via the Spanish Consulate (1-year visa)

-• From Spain, while on a valid tourist visa
+- From within Spain while on a valid tourist stay (3-year residence permit)

 Processing takes approximately 20–30 working days.

-After approval, you’ll receive a residence permit and must register locally (empadronamiento) within 30 days.
+After approval, you will receive a residence permit and must register locally (empadronamiento) within 30 days.

 As a digital nomad, your tax residency depends on your physical presence in Spain.